099ersf2/099ersf2/README.md

 <img width="900" alt="" src ="Images/Shop UI">
 <img width="900" alt="" src ="Images/Taunts UI">

-I made the Shop and _Taunt UI and I also scripted the front and back end of it.
+I created the Shop and _Taunt UI and I also scripted the front and back end of it.
 I created the equipping, purchasing, and unequipping systems.
 Everything is written using OOP so new items and functionality can be added easily.

 <img width="900" alt="" src ="Images/Settings UI">

-I designed the Setting UI and scripted it to adjust all client side music volume.
+I designed the Settings UI and scripted it to adjust all client side music volume.

 https://github.com/user-attachments/assets/e55372d6-7af9-4251-a2a0-e302e11eb420